BIOP/ijp-imagetoatlas/installation.md

     * Download `qupath-extension-abba-x.y.z.jar`
     * Drag this jar file into the main QuPath

-Install the [QuPath OMERO RAW extension](https://github.com/BIOP/qupath-extension-biop-omero) (and its dependencies):
+Optional: if you want to work on data coming from an OMERO database, install the [QuPath OMERO RAW extension](https://github.com/BIOP/qupath-extension-biop-omero) (and its dependencies):
 * Read the [readme](https://github.com/BIOP/qupath-extension-biop-omero/blob/omero-raw/README.md) for installation instructions